 Foreign-currency denominated monetary assets and liabilities are translated into the relevant functional currency at exchange rates in effect at the Balance Sheet date.
 The gains or losses resulting from such translations are included in net profit in the Consolidated Statement of Profit and Loss.
 Non-monetary assets and non-monetary liabilities denominated in a foreign currency and measured at fair value are translated at the exchange rate prevalent at the date when the fair value was determined.
-Non-monetary assets and non-monetary liabilities denominated in a foreign currency and measured in a foreign currency and measured at historical cost are translated at the exchange rate prevalent at the date of translated at the exchange rate prevalent at the date of translated.
+Non-monetary assets and non-monetary liabilities denominated in a foreign currency and measured at historical cost are translated at the exchange rate prevalent at the date of transaction.